kusti8/proton-native/docs/README.md

 ## What's new in V2?

 V2 brought along a complete overhaul, written from the ground up.
-The source code is better organized, we now support flexbox layout, CSS styling, the same components as React Native, and are working on unit testing.
+The source code is better organized, we now support flexbox layout, CSS styling, the same components as React Native, hot reloading, and are working on unit testing.
 More components and features can now be added easily.
 It is easier to install, with no compiling required.

 For the user,
 you can now copy and paste your React Native code with minimal to no changes.
 For our collaborators, it should now be more easy and friendly to bring this project right in line as the desktop port of React Native.

-For more information, see the [V2 page](v2_changes.md).
+For more information and a full writeup, see the [V2 page](v2_changes.md).

 ## Native Components?